Dr Maria Mileeva

 The Courtauld Institute of Art

 Maria Mileeva has recently completed her PhD at the Courtauld Institute of Art, where she currently teaches courses on Russian twentieth century art at both graduate and undergraduate level.
 Her doctoral thesis examined exhibitions of Western art in the Soviet Union in the 1920s and 1930s with a particular focus on the history of the State Museum of New Western Art (GMNZI), Moscow.
 Previously, she read Art History at Jesus College, Cambridge.
 Maria has also worked as an Assistant Curator of ‘Cold War Modern: Design 1945-1970’, held at the Victoria and Albert Museum, London in autumn 2008.
 Her research interests include cultural exchange between Russia and the West over the course of the 20th century, with particular focus on the politics of international exhibition design and the construction of art historical narratives as a means of defining national identity and cultural policy.
 Her latest research project explores the discourse of centre and periphery in Soviet cultural and institutional history by looking at a network of regional art museums in the peripheral outposts of Tbilisi, Yerevan, Baku, Kiev, Kharkov, Saratov and Kazan.
-She is the administrator of the Cambridge Courtauld Russian Art Centre (CCRAC).
+She is the co-director of the Cambridge Courtauld Russian Art Centre (CCRAC).

 PROGRAMMES TAUGHT DURING FORTHCOMING ACADEMIC YEAR: